 objcopy --strip-debug --add-gnu-debuglink=libfoo.so.debug libfoo.so

-usually provides CMAKE_OBJCOPY
+cmake usually provides CMAKE_OBJCOPY variable

-executable.
-We can use it to add a custom command to our cmake
+that points to objcopy executable.
+We can use it to add a custom command to our cmake target

 and extract debug info during the build.

-If we rebuild the library with LIBFOO_STRIP=ON
+If we rebuild the library with LIBFOO_STRIP=ON:

 # `LIBFOO_STRIP` is a custom option in the example project